dralex/orbita-simulator/README.md

 The simulation program for probe space station from orbital missions to landing including several models (ballistics, landing, radio, surface activity, etc.).
-The Pyhton language is used for satellite flight programs.
+The Python language is used for satellite flight programs.

 There are two models available in the current version of the simulator: